webdriverio/webdriverio/website/docs/GettingStarted.md

 import TabItem from '@theme/TabItem';
 import CreateProjectAnimation from '../src/pages/components/CreateProjectAnimation.js'

 Welcome to the WebdriverIO documentation.
 It will help you to get started fast.
-If you run into problems, you can find help and answers on our [Matrix Support Channel](https://matrix.to/#/#webdriver.io:gitter.im) or you can hit me on [Twitter](https://twitter.com/webdriverio).
+If you run into problems, you can find help and answers on our [Discord Support Server](https://discord.webdriver.io) or you can hit me on [Twitter](https://twitter.com/webdriverio).

 :::info
 These are the docs for the latest version (__>=8.x__) of WebdriverIO.
 If you are still using an older version, please visit the [old documentation websites](/versions)!